Timothy Garton Ash (centre) and some members of the Free Speech Debate team.

 Timothy Garton Ash is Isaiah Berlin professorial fellow at St Antony’s College, Oxford.
 He is the author of nine books of “history of the present”, including most recently Facts Are Subversive, and writes a weekly column in the Guardian which is widely syndicated in Europe, Asia and the Americas.
 He is currently working on a book about global free speech, which will draw on the work of this project.

-Judith Bruhn is the online editor of freespeechdebate.com and administrator of the Dahrendorf Programme for the Study of Freedom.
+Judith Bruhn is the online editor of freespeechdebate.com.
 Previously she was an MPhil student in modern Chinese studies at St Antony’s College, Oxford, and received an MA in international relations from the University of St Andrews.

 Sebastian Huempfer, associate editor